by Laxmimoni dasi

 I hope this is helpful.

-Unfortunately, if we examine, we will find that many women are more interested in their bodies - being beautiful, slender, and well dressed - then they are in being Krishna conscious.
-Of course in this age of Kali the men are getting more and more into material consciousness and therefore the Srimad-Bhagavatam declares that they are lazy, misguided, unfortunate, prone to forget, and always quarreling over nothing. ( SB 1.1.10).
+Sadly, many women are more interested in their bodies—being beautiful, slender, and well dressed—than in becoming Krishna conscious.
+In this age of Kali, men are also becoming more and more bodily conscious.
+Therefore the Srimad-Bhagavatam describes us all as lazy, misguided, unfortunate, prone to forget, and always quarreling over nothing.
+(SB 1.1.10).
 This is the nature of this age.
-If it gives you any consolation, in Kali yuga the situation is becoming reversed - women are becoming more prone to act like men, and men like women - but unfortunately neither are very interested in spiritual life, so both are "less intelligent."
+Women are also becoming more prone to act like men, and men like women.
+Unfortunately, neither is very interested in spiritual life, so both are "less intelligent."

-On another level, Krishna is really the only purusha, ("enjoyer," or "male").
-Everyone else is meant to be enjoyed by Him and therefore female....so "female," in that sense, refers to anyone, as all are to be enjoyed by Krishna!
+On another level, Krishna is really the only purusha—enjoyer, or male.
+Everyone else is prakriti—energy, female—and is meant to be enjoyed by Him.
+"Female," in that sense, refers to everyone; all living beings exist for Krishna's enjoyment.

-Chant Hare Krishna and be happy, and you will be most intelligent!
-"Persons who are very expert and most intelligent in understanding things as they are engage in hearing narrations of the auspicious activities and pastimes of the Lord, which are worth chanting and worth hearing.
-Such persons do not care even for the highest material benediction, namely liberation, to say nothing of other less important benedictions like the material happiness of the heavenly kingdom." ( Srimad-Bhagavatam, 3.15.38)
+Whether you happen to be in a male or female body during this lifetime, chant Hare Krishna, be happy, and you will be most intelligent.
+As it is said, "Persons who are very expert and most intelligent in understanding things as they are engage in hearing narrations of the auspicious activities and pastimes of the Lord, which are worth chanting and worth hearing.
+Such persons do not care even for the highest material benediction, namely liberation, to say nothing of other less important benedictions like the material happiness of the heavenly kingdom."
+(Srimad-Bhagavatam, 3.15.48)

 An allegory is a story that can be interpreted to reveal a hidden meaning, usually moral or political.
 Allegories have their value, but we recognize the Bhagavad-gita as a work of nonfiction, intended for a specific purpose, and not open to interpretation by just anyone.